World Languages and Cultures

 Course Type(s): None

 An elementary-level communicative based language course in standard Chinese, which is called Mandarin to distinguish it from regional dialects, with simplified characters, the standard script in China.
-An introduction to basic Mandarin Chinese grammar, vocabulary, and communicative structures, this course is intended for students with no previous knowledge of Mandarin Chinese.
-Students participate in pair, small group, and whole-class conversation, listening, comprehension and writing activities that focus on the meaningful and accurate conveying of information.
+This course is an introduction to basic Mandarin Chinese grammar, vocabulary, and communicative structures, and students participate in pair, small group, and whole-class conversation, listening, comprehension and writing activities that focus on the meaningful and accurate conveying of information.
+This course is intended for students who have no previous knowledge of Mandarin Chinese or have placed into FC-101 through the World Languages placement exam; or Zero to one year of high school study of Chinese; No more than 4 years of high school study of Chinese.

 FC-102 Elementary Chinese IICredits: 3